 Your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).
 The head of the upper arm bone (glenoid) fits into a rounded socket.
 The rotator cuff is a combination of muscles and tendons that attach the glenoid to the shoulder blade.
-Finally, the biceps tendon is a muscle in front of the upper arm with two tendons that attach the bones to the shoulder socket.
+Then, the biceps tendon is a muscle in front of the upper arm with two tendons that attach the bones to the shoulder socket.

-- Repeated shoulder dislocations or the shoulder “giving out”
+Repeated shoulder dislocations or the shoulder “giving out”

-- The sensation that the shoulder is loose, is hanging, or slips in and out of the joint
+The sensation that the shoulder is loose, is hanging, or slips in and out of the joint